 Top Level Domains (TLDs)

-These are also known as domain name extensions or sometimes domain ending.
+These are also known as domain name extensions or sometimes domain endings.

-These refer to the category, field or geographic region to which the website is related or focus on.
+These refer to the category, field or geographic region to which the website is related or focused on.

 As you can see these domains are often found as a suffix on the right side of a website name.